Force over Distance: Chapter 43

 You two follow Scott.
 I’ll be in the rear.

-Young pulled his sidearm from his holster, chambered a round, and handed it to Brody, safety on.
-Scott did the same, offering his own weapon to Volker.
+Young pulled his sidearm, chambered a round, and handed it to Brody, safety on.
+Scott did the same, offering his weapon to Volker.

-Silently, the lieutenant lifted the access panel and lowered it to the floor of the corridor.
+Silently, the lieutenant lowered the access panel to the floor of the corridor.
 In the space of a heartbeat, he hauled himself out of the tunnel and turned to pull Volker after him.
 Brody and Young crawled forward until the entire party was back in the open corridor.

 No Nakai were in sight.